 She has been an active member of the Gold Coast District Law Association for three years with a keen focus and influence on digital technology and communication to benefit members.

-Kathy’s a member of the Association's "Gold Coast Lawyers Achieving Development" mentoring program sub-committee and values the opportunity to support young lawyers in their legal career journey.
+She teaches family law at Bond University and co-ordinates the Family Law Legal Practice Clinic.
+Kathy is a member of the GCDLA’s “Gold Coast Lawyers Achieving Development” mentoring program sub-committee and values the opportunity to support young lawyers in their legal career journey.

 Lauren is the Practice Director of Hix Lawyers and focuses her specialities within this practice in the areas of Class Actions, Corporate and Commercial Litigation.